Tilt Tension Troubles: How to Get It Just Right

 1. Manual Handwheel:

-Many ergonomic chairs feature a handwheel underneath the seat to adjust the tilt tension.
+Many ergonomic chairs feature a handwheel underneath the seat to adjust the tension.
 This knob is often labelled with a plus (+) and minus (-) sign.
 You’ll need to get off the chair to make this adjustment.

 2. Rotating Lever: